 Abnormal representation: A representation of an object that is incomplete or that does not represent any valid value of the object’s subtype.

-Access object: An object of an access type.
+Access-to-object: A pointer to an object.

 Access-to-subprogram: A pointer to a subprogram (function or procedure).

-Access type: The type for objects that designate (point to) other objects.
+Access type: The type for objects that designate (point to) objects or subprograms; often called a pointer type in other languages.

-Access value: A value of an access type that is either null or designates another object.
+Access value: A value of an access type that is either null or designates another object or subprogram.

 Allocator: A construct that allocates storage from the heap or from a storage pool.